- Take measures to protect yourself and your baby from COVID-19 exposure.

 - Limit your interactions with people outside your household.
 While it is difficult missing your loved ones, avoiding other people is the best way to protect you and your baby from COVID-19.
 Instead, schedule time with loved ones to talk on the phone or video chat.

 - Social distance when you have to go out.
-When out in public it is important to social distance.
-Keep at least 6 feet between you and other people whenever possible.
+When out in public it is important to keep at least 6 feet between you and other people whenever possible.

-- Wear a cloth face covering.
-You can buy a cloth mask or use any type of cloth that covers your nose and mouth.
+- Wear a tightly fitted face mask and layer them up when you go out.
+Put on a disposable mask then your cloth mask, or you can wear a cloth mask with multiple layers.
+Read more mask options here.
+You can find both kinds at most grocery stores.
 Wearing a mask not only helps protect you but also those around you.
-Never put a mask on a child under 2 years old because they could suffocate.
+Never put a mask or face shield on a child under 2 years old because they could suffocate.

 - Keep a go-kit with you with a cloth mask, tissues, and hand sanitizer with at least 60% alcohol.